Bank of Montreal agrees to buy UK's F&C for $1.2 billion

 F&C directors holding shares representing 0.2 percent of the company have committed to the deal and will recommend other shareholders approve the deal.

-"The products, geographic presence and cultures of both organisations are truly complementary," said Richard Wilson, chief executive of F&C. "This is clearly a very positive outcome for both our clients and employees."
+"The products, geographic presence and cultures of both organizations are truly complementary," said Richard Wilson, chief executive of F&C. "This is clearly a very positive outcome for both our clients and employees."

 The London-based fund manager, which traces its roots back to the launch of the Foreign & Colonial Investment Trust (FRCL.L) in 1868, also released a trading statement saying it had 82.1 billion pounds of assets under management at the end of 2013, down from 90.1 billion three months earlier.